 I give this film 10 on all fields, its a wonderful end to a wonderful series.

-I sat through 94 episodes of Maison Ikkoku waiting for Godai and Kyoko to clear all of their misunderstandings, establish mutual trust in one another and finally become lovers.
+I withstood 94 episodes of misunderstandings and inconveniently timed interruptions of romantic progress in Maison Ikkoku waiting for Godai and Kyoko to establish mutual trust in one another and finally become lovers.
 Those wishes were met fully in the end, and to this day I consider the TV series to be the most rewarding in all of the romance genre.

 The saving grace of this film is that it's not intended to be an afterword of the series, but instead a side story that takes place in between the final episode.
 That I don't have to view this as the final canon story of the series is excellent, as I'll forever see episode 96 as the true conclusion.
 Even so, what I'd hoped would be at least a fun reminder of what made Maison Ikkoku an iconic romantic dramedy was instead a painful reminder of everything that irked me while watching the series.
 Completely skippable by any fan.